Aadil-Faheem/Aadil-Faheem/README.md

 <hr>
   </div>
   <div align="center">
-  <p>Cybersecurity Analyst with 4+ years of experience in threat monitoring, data protection, and incident response across international and contract-based roles.
+  <p> Cybersecurity Analyst with 4+ years of experience in threat monitoring, data protection, and incident response across international and contract-based roles.
 Skilled in Python, C#, and key cybersecurity tools, with a strong foundation in data privacy and digital safety education.

+**In 2020, independently discovered and responsibly disclosed critical vulnerabilities in Indian government systems related to Aadhaar and PAN card data leaks,** helping secure sensitive citizen information.

-Passionate about building practical tools and educating others, currently working remotely for ACMC, Manama, Bahrain. <br>
+Passionate about building practical tools and educating others, **currently working remotely for ACMC, Manama, Bahrain.** <br>

   I also make games :)